AndyNotfound/PracticeFetchAPI/README.md

 # PracticeRESTAPI
 This repository was created for practice purposes.
-This is my very first time fetching an API.
+This is my very first time fetching an <a href="https://animechan.vercel.app/">API</a>.

 ## Languages
 <ul>